 Jae Lab - Research

 Virtually every form of human disease is shaped by the individual or concerted action of genes.
-Incredibly successful work in model organisms – most importantly in yeast – has paved the way to build genetic wiring diagrams of the eukaryotic cell.
-However, strategies for comparable experiments in a human system have long been hindered by the diploid nature of the human genome, which buffers against individual genetic alterations.
+Incredibly successful work in model organisms such as yeast has paved the way to build genetic wiring diagrams of the eukaryotic cell.
+However, strategies for comparable experiments in a human system have long been hindered by the diploid nature of the human genome, which effectively buffers against individual genetic alterations.

 To gain unbiased insights into the inner workings of human cells, we combine CRISPR-mediated genome engineering and synthetic biology with ultradeep mutagenesis and phenotypic screening in the human system.
 This has led to a suite of discoveries across different areas of biology ranging from signal transduction, to infection and immunity, to organelle function (e.g. Fessler et al., Nature, 2020; Brockmann et al., Nature, 2017; Mezzadra et al., Nature, 2017; Blomen et al., Science, 2015; Jae et al., Science, 2014; Jae et al., Science, 2013).